pankaj-dataanalyst/Adidas-Sales-Analysis-Dashboard/README.md

 The dashboard provides interactive filtering options that allow users to analyze the data based on available years and sales channels.

 Documentation/
-└── Adidas Sales Analysis Dashboard.pdf
+└── Adidas Sales Analytics Dashboard.pdf

 ## 👨‍💻 Skills Demonstrated
 * Data Cleaning